vmnog/AutoAcceptClient/README.md

 - [x] gets the button positioning ideally of the resolution size

 # TODO
+- [ ] take a screenshot every 100ms and compare to the button image

-- [ ] take a screenshot and recognize when it finds a match
+- [ ] recognize when it finds a match
 - [ ] otice when the client is already in select champion screen
 - [ ] key blinds to activate/desactivate the auto accept
 - [ ] an menu list to the user chooses the monitor resolution, based on that we know where the mouse should click